wmahfoudh/crabocr/README.md

 ## License

 This project is licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.
-This is required because we statically link against **MuPDF**, which is AGPL licensed.

-**Note:** If you use this software as part of a network service, you must make the source code available to users of that service.
+**Note:** If you use CrabOCR as part of a network service, you must make the source code available.

 ## Acknowledgements